 - Object Pool Design Pattern – Use for a significant performance boost.

-- Adapter – Match interfaces of different classes
+- Adapter Pattern – Match interfaces of different classes

 - Bridge – Separates an object’s interface from its implementation